 Mix the potato and onion with 2 tablespoon olive oil.
 Add ½ teaspoon salt and ¼ teaspoon pepper and mix well.

 Put in a grill safe pan over the medium heat side of the grill.
 Stir every 5 minutes or so and occasionally rotate the pan.
 It is done in about 30 minutes with an internal temperature of about 200° or a bit more.

 - 1 ½ - 2 pounds red potatoes - about 4 medium, cleaned and sliced ¼ inch

 - 1 onion - medium diced

-- Put in a 12 inch cast iron pan or grill pan over the medium heat side of the grill.
+- Put in a grill-safe pan over the medium heat side of the grill.
 Stir every 5 minutes or so and occasionally rotate the pan.
 It is done in about 30 minutes.
-Should be nicely brown, fork tender and about 200 degrees (190-210).
+It should be nicely brown, fork-tender, and about 200° (190°-210°).